lpsm-dev/gtoc/README.md

 # Visão Geral

-<p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Objetivo

 `gtoc` is a command-line tool that automatically generates a hierarchical index of markdown files in your Git repository.
 It helps maintain organized documentation by creating and updating a table of contents in your README or other markdown files.

+## Objetivo

+xxx

 ## Contexto e Motivação